-Shavuot, the Jewish holiday, is almost here and during this holiday, we celebrate with a dairy meal.
+Shavuot, the Jewish holiday, is when we celebrate with a dairy meal.
 There are many reasons why we specifically consume dairy and not meat during this holiday, but my favorite reason is this one: The Gematria which is the numerical value of the Hebrew word for milk, חלב, is 40.

 ח=8